mergermarket/api-entitlements-schema/README.md

 }
 ```

-### Trial
+### Trial Restrictions

-Access to an API can be marked as trial access (default `false`).
-What this means in terms of access to data will be interpretted by the individual API.
+Access to an API can be marked as `applyTrialRestrictions` so that the data that's returned is limited during the trial (for exmaple).
+What this means will be defined and implemented by the API backend.

 ```json
 {